goodeggs/bites/src/documents/posts/2014-12-17-selenium-webdriver-nodejs-tutorial.md

 If you're writing a web application using node.js, you will want to spend some time writing integration tests for it.
 At Good Eggs, we use `selenium-webdriver` for our integration tests.
-It's a reliable and comprehensive library, but unfortunately great documentation for it is difficult to find on the internet.
+It's a reliable and comprehensive library, but finding great documentation on the internet is surprisingly difficult.
 That changes today.
-Here's a step-by-step guide to getting started controlling a browser using `selenium-webdriver` for node.
+Here's a step-by-step guide to start controlling a browser using `selenium-webdriver` for node.

 <!-- more -->

-## 0. Wat.
+## 0. Wat

 `selenium-webdriver` lets you write robots that control web browsers.